ClouDesire/docusaurus/docs/onboarding.md

 application offered in the Cloudesire Marketplace that are relevant to software vendors.

-For example, a software vendor could be interested to know how many _documents_ a certain application instance produced in the last month, or how many _active users_ an application has at a given time.
+For example, a software vendor could be interested in how many _documents_ a certain application instance produced in the last month, or how many _active users_ an application has at a given time.

-This kind of information are useful for **monitoring** purposes (i.e. to see a dynamic real-time graph in the Cloudesire Dashboard), but also allows software vendors to implement **pay-per-use** pricing models.
-In fact, specifying a **unit-price** for a custom metric (e.g. 10 USD per active user) allows Cloudesire to calculate the related incomes in a certain period of time (_billing period_) and issue an invoice to the customer.
+This kind of information are useful for **monitoring** purposes (that can be seen as dynamic real-time graphs in the Cloudesire Dashboard), but also allows software vendors to offer **pay-per-use** pricing models.
+In fact, specifying a **unit-price** for a custom metric (for example 10 USD per active user) allows Cloudesire to calculate the related incomes in a certain period of time (_billing period_) and issue an invoice to the customer.
 For further details, take a look at the [Billing Module Section](billing.md).